mehulagg/gitlab/doc/api/members.md

 Gets a list of group members who counts as billable, including members in the sub group/project.

+**NOTE:** Unlike other API endpoints, billable members is updated once per day at 12:00 UTC.

 This function takes [pagination](README.md#pagination) parameters `page` and `per_page` to restrict the list of users.

 ```plaintext